doctorfree/kitty-control/README.md

     '-t <match>' Specifies the tab to match
-        Window/Tab matching can be used in conjunction with most kitty-control commands If <match> is '--help' the Kitty documentation URL for matching will be displayed '-s /path/to/socket' Specifies the socket Kitty is listening on if enabled If /path/to/socket is '--help' some help on configuring a Kitty socket is provided '-s /path/...' can be used to send commands to Kitty from another terminal
+        Window/Tab matching can be used in conjunction with most kitty-control commands If <match> is '--help' the Kitty documentation URL for matching will be displayed '-o doc' Opens the specified Kitty documentation in a browser 'doc' can be one of:
+            'conf' 'faq' 'remote' 'diff' 'icat' 'layout' 'ssh' 'themes' 'unicode' or 'man' '-s /path/to/socket' Specifies the socket Kitty is listening on if enabled If /path/to/socket is '--help' some help on configuring a Kitty socket is provided '-s /path/...' can be used to send commands to Kitty from another terminal